BhuvneshSalwan/FacebookLookalikeAudHandler/readme.md

 The Code is used to create Lookalike of All the Eligible Custom Audiences on Facebook.

+Code Version : v4.0

+Difference from v3.0 :

+1. Added the parameters such as hostname and client id in the logs.

 Code Version : v3.0

 Difference from v2.0 :